TooTallNate/proxy-agents/packages/get-uri/README.md

 -----------------

-When you pass in a URI in which the resource referenced does not exist on the destination server, then a `NotFoundError` will be returned.
-The `code` of the error instance is set to `"ENOTFOUND"`, so you can special-case that in your code to detect when a bad filename is requested:
+When you pass in a URI in which the resource referenced does not exist on the destination server, then a `NotFoundError` will be thrown.
+The `code` of the error instance is set to `"ENOTFOUND"`, so you can check for that value to detect when a bad filename is requested:

 ```ts